-Adjusted net income consists of net income adjusted for the post-tax impact of non-trading items, including IAS 19 retirement benefits finance charge, certain accounting charges relating to acquisitions and disposals of businesses (comprising other income / (expense) from acquisitions and disposals of businesses, the unwind of the discount on deferred consideration from acquisitions and the amortization on acquired intangibles), restructuring and other income / (expense), gain on purchase of own debt and other share-based compensation charges.
+Adjusted net income consists of net income for the period adjusted for the post tax impact of non-trading items, including IAS 19R retirement benefits finance charge, certain accounting charges relating to acquisitions and disposals of businesses (comprising other income / (expense) from acquisitions and disposals of businesses, the unwind of the discount on deferred contingent consideration from acquisitions and the amortization on acquired intangibles), changes to U.K. defined benefit pension plan, restructuring and other (expense) / income and other share based compensation charges.

-Adjusted EBITDA is defined as profit for the period before tax expense, finance income (which comprises interest received and gain on purchase of own debt) and costs (which comprises interest costs, IAS 19 retirement benefits finance charges and the unwind of the discount on deferred consideration from acquisitions), other income / (expense) from acquisitions and disposals of businesses, restructuring and other income / (expense), other share-based compensation charges, depreciation and amortization and loss on disposal of property, plant and equipment.
-Depreciation and amortization amounts include impairments to fixed assets when they are reflected in our financial statements as increases in accumulated depreciation or amortization.
+Adjusted EBITDA is defined as profit on operations before taxation for the period, finance income (which comprises interest received) and costs (which comprises interest costs, IAS 19R retirement benefits finance charge and the unwind of the discount on deferred contingent consideration from acquisitions), other income / (expense) from acquisitions and disposals of businesses, changes to U.K. defined benefit pension plan, restructuring and other (expense) / income, other share based compensation charges, depreciation and amortization and loss on disposal of property, plant and equipment.

 We prepare and present adjusted net income and adjusted EBITDA to eliminate the effect of items that we do not consider indicative of our core operating performance.
-Management believes that adjusted net income and adjusted EBITDA are key performance indicators used by the investment community and that the presentation of adjusted net income and adjusted EBITDA will enhance an investor's understanding of our results of operations.
+Management believes that adjusted net income and adjusted EBITDA are key performance indicators used by the investment community and that the presentation of adjusted net income and adjusted EBITDA will enhance investors' understanding of our results of operations.
 However, adjusted net income and adjusted EBITDA should not be considered in isolation by investors as an alternative to profit for the year as an indicator of our operating performance or as a measure of our profitability.
 Adjusted net income and adjusted EBITDA are not measures of financial performance under IFRS, may not be indicative of historic operating results and are not meant to be predictive of potential future results.
 Adjusted net income and adjusted EBITDA measures presented herein may not be comparable to other similarly titled measures of other companies.
 While adjusted net income and adjusted EBITDA are not measures of financial performance under IFRS, adjusted net income and adjusted EBITDA presented have been computed using IFRS amounts.

-(9) Basic and diluted adjusted earnings per ordinary share-For further information, see "Note 10- Earnings per share" to our audited consolidated financial statements.
+(10) Basic and diluted adjusted earnings per ordinary share-For further information, see "Note 10- Earnings per share" to our consolidated financial statements.
 We believe that the use of non-GAAP financial measures such as adjusted earnings per ordinary share more closely reflects the underlying earnings per ordinary share performance and is a financial measure widely used by both investors and financial analysts of the company's ordinary shares.

-B. Capitalization and Indebtedness
+B. Capitalization and indebtedness.

-C. Reasons for the Offer and Use of Proceeds
+C. Reasons for the offer and use of proceeds.

-D. Risk Factors
+D. Risk factors.

 You should carefully consider the following risk factors described below, together with all of the other information in this Annual Report, including our consolidated financial statements and the related notes appearing elsewhere in this Annual Report, before investing in our American Depositary Shares ("ADSs").
 The risks and uncertainties described below are those significant risk factors currently known and specific to us that we believe are relevant to an investment in our securities.
-If any of these risks materialize, our business, financial condition or results of operations could suffer, the price of our ADSs could decline and you could lose part or all of your investment.
+If any of these risks materialize, our business, financial position or results of operations could suffer, the price of our ADSs could decline and you could lose part or all of your investment.
 Additional risks and uncertainties not currently known to us or those we now deem immaterial may also harm us and adversely affect your investment in our ADSs.